puredrinkology/website/content/recipes/57_chevy_with_a_white_license_plate/index.md

 ---
+title: "The 57 Chevy With A White License Plate Cocktail"
+fullname: "The 57 Chevy With A White License Plate Cocktail"
-title: "57 Chevy With A White License Plate"
+shortname: "57 Chevy With A White License Plate"
 description: "The 57 Chevy with a White License Plate is a delightful twist on the classic **Creme de Cacao cocktail family**.
 Its origins are likely contemporary, drawing inspiration from the smooth, sweet-and-spicy flavor profile of its ancestors, while incorporating the modern preference for vodka's clean, crisp finish. "
 flavor_description: "The 57 Chevy with a White License Plate is a creamy, smooth cocktail with a hint of nostalgia.
 The Creme de Cacao provides a rich chocolate flavor, balanced by the clean, crisp taste of vodka.
 The result is a decadent, slightly sweet experience that's both sophisticated and approachable.
 Think chocolate-covered cherries with a subtle kick, perfect for a night out or a cozy evening at home. "
 bartender_tips: "When making the 57 Chevy with a White License Plate, using a high-quality Crème de Cacao is key for its rich chocolate flavor.
 Ensure the vodka is chilled for a crisp taste.
 Use a cocktail shaker filled with ice and shake vigorously for 15 seconds to properly chill the drink.
 Strain into a chilled martini glass and garnish with a chocolate curl or a cherry for an elegant touch.  "